 If you’re happy with buying a new tube of toothpaste and body soap every time you land in a new country, listen up to these wise nomads:

 "To avoid 'just in case items' stick with the 20/20 Rule.
 It states that anything can be replaced for less than $20 in less than 20 minutes from my current location.
-And in all my years of travelling, this has always held true!” – Diana Costa, via Facebook
+And, in all my years of traveling, this has always held true” – Diana Costa, via Facebook.

 "For my big trip, I left with 8kg of carry-on luggage only.
 I had a tiny camera, a tiny notebook and the bare minimum in clothing.
 If you’re going for a long time, don’t pack everything you need for a year.
 Pack for the season you’re starting in and swap/change/buy clothes as you go along.

-"Also, forget souvenirs, knick-knacks, keepsakes… Don’t keep every ticket for every museum you went to.
+"Also, forget souvenirs, knick-knacks, keepsakes… don’t keep every ticket for every museum you went to.
 Sentiment has no place in a carry-on trip.
-Never, ever travel with anything you can’t afford to lose, and leave all your jewellery at home!" – Mark Seldon
+Never, ever travel with anything you can’t afford to lose, and leave all your jewelry at home!" – Mark Seldon.

 Your travel documents.

-“Ensure you understand the visa and travel requirements BEFORE getting to the airport to the country you're travelling to.
-This will ensure you avoid missing flights or being denied entry to your chosen destination.” – Alexis Zahner, World Nomads Contributor
+“Ensure you understand the visa and travel requirements BEFORE getting to the airport to the country you're traveling to.
+This will ensure you avoid missing flights or being denied entry to your chosen destination.” – Alexis Zahner, World Nomads Contributor.

-Gap year travel is a lesson in confidence building, problem solving, skills acquisition, and self-knowledge.
-These nomads talk about why a gap year is an investment in yourself, not just travel.
+Gap year travel is a lesson in confidence building, problem solving, skills acquisition and self-knowledge.
+Here, nomads share why a gap year is an investment in yourself.